How to get the mental health support you need

 Claremont, 6010 WA

-In the spirit of reconciliation, the Lawson Clinical Psychology acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
+In the spirit of reconciliation, Lawson Clinical Psychology acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.

-Lawson Clinical Psychology celebrates the extraordinary diversity of people’s bodies, ability genders, sexualities and relationships that they represent.
+Lawson Clinical Psychology celebrates the extraordinary diversity of people’s bodies, ability, genders, sexualities and relationships that they represent.

-Copyright © 2023 Lawson Clinical Psychology.
+Copyright © 2024 Lawson Clinical Psychology.
 All Rights Reserved.
 Privacy Policy.